BaskaranV15/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 ### Step 1:
 Import the numpy module to use the built-in functions for calculation
 ### Step 2:
-Prepare the lists from each linear equations and assign in np.array()
+Prepare the lists from each ar equations and assign in np.array()
 ### Step 3:
 Using the np.linalg.solve(), we can find the solutions.
 ### Step 4:
 End the program
 ## Program:
 ```
-#Program to find the solution for the given linear equations.
+#Program to find the solution for the given ar equations.
 #Developed by: baskaran
 #RegisterNumber:22008800
 import numpy as np